Lord John Scott

-Lord John Douglas-Montagu-Scott (13 July 1809 – 3 January 1860) was a 19th-century landlord and MP for Roxburghshire.
-He was the third son of the 4th Duke of Buccleuch and younger brother to the 5th Duke of Buccleuch.
+Lord John Douglas Montagu Scott (13 July 1809 – 3 January 1860) was a Scottish aristocrat and politician for Roxburghshire.
+He was born at Dalkeith House, the third son of the 4th Duke of Buccleuch and younger brother to the 5th Duke of Buccleuch.
 He inherited his residence at Cawston in Warwickshire.
-In March 1836 he married Alicia Spottiswoode but died childless.
+In March 1836, he married Alicia Spottiswoode but died childless.

 Election results

+Scott defeated Royal Navy officer, George Elliot (b.1784).
+Elliot sat as a Whig Member of Parliament for Roxburghshire from 1832 until his defeat in 1835.